asorto007/final-project-template/README.md

 ## What security and privacy concerns do you expect you (as developers) or your users to have with this application?

+Authorized logins
+Security of their information
+Unauthorized access
+Accessibility and reliability of website (Secure against DoS attacks) Ability to scale up (if more people than what the servers can handle access our website)

 ### This repository